DitongDing/CSCI512_GroupProject/CSCI512_Fall_2015_GrouProject/template/readme.txt

 	selenium-webdriver: gem install selenium-webdriver
 	rspec: gem install rspec
 	Fire fox: Just install it.
 Remeber to add to path
+	Sikuli: build needed, for downloading required libs for Sikuli
 ==================================================
 Rule definition (in cucumber "When" statement):
 	Position invariant: